rfebbo/SNN_DPE/README.md

     1. Generate multiple SNNs and have one DPE for each of them
     1. train the DPEs like above, and use the collection of SNNs as a genome for EO
     1. Use multiple DPE, SNN outputs as lists of guesses like in Thousand Brains
-    1. use single encoder with attributes passed in at different times
+    1. use single encoder with attributes passed in over time
     1. investigate unsupervised approach

 - Notes